pcklee123/AI-Nuclear-Fusion-2022/README.md

 3. [Todo](#Todo)

 ## Introduction
-This project aims to simulate Magnetized Liner Inertial Fusion (MagLIF).
-[Specifically, it simulates charged particles and their trajectories in B and E fields.]
+This project aims to develop a Particle in Cell plasma code.
+Original code in 2021 by Hilary,Yin Yue and Chloe, extensive improvements by Samuel,Ananth and Vishwa.

 ## Getting Started
 ### Prerequisites